rust-lang/polonius/book/src/rules/loans.md

 These errors can be computed differently depending on the variant, but the goal is the same: if the analysis detects that a placeholder origin ultimately flows into another placeholder origin, that relationship needs to be declared or it is an error.

 The `Naive` rules variant computes the complete subset transitive closure and can more easily detect whether one of these facts links two placeholder origins.
 The `LocationInsensitive` rules variant does not compute transitive subsets at all, and uses loan propagation to detect these errors (if a placeholder loan flows into a placeholder origin).
-The `Opt` optimized rules variant only computes the transitive closure of some origins according to their liveness and possible contribution to any error (mostly the ones dying along an edge, and the origins they can reach), and track the transitive subsets of placeholders explicitly.
+The `Opt` optimized rules variant only computes the transitive closure of some origins according to their liveness and possible contribution to any error (mostly the ones dying along an edge, and the origins they can reach), and tracks the transitive subsets of placeholders explicitly.

 ```prolog
 .decl subset_errors(Origin1:origin, Origin2:origin, Point:point)